MKFarag/Rahiq/README.md

 **Serilog** is configured for structured logging:
 - JSON formatter (machine-readable log files)
-- Rolling daily log files
+- Rolling daily log files written to `logs/log-.txt` (relative to the executable)
 - `SerilogRequestLogging` middleware logs every HTTP request with method, path, status code, and elapsed time
 - Unhandled exceptions are caught by `GlobalExceptionHandler`, logged, and returned as RFC 7807 `ProblemDetails` with status 500